IvanNezhura/oc-mod/README.md

 # oc-mod
-Refresh opencart modifications while you code
+Refresh opencart modifications (holded in opencart-project/system/storage/modification/) while you code

 # How to use